Peter Helliar: Radio

 Between 1998 and 2000, he was a regular guest on the ABC's national youth network Triple J.

 In 2002, the Austereo radio network signed Peter Helliar to appear alongside TV colleagues Rove McManus and Corinne Grant on the weekly program Saturday Morning Rove, broadcasting from Fox FM every Saturday from 10 am to midday after being pre-recorded the day before.
 In 2004, the program moved to Friday mornings, allowing live phone callers, and was re-titled Rove Live Radio.
 It was discontinued at the end of 2004.

 In 2004, Austereo announced that Helliar will join Judith Lucy and Kaz Cooke to host The Judith Lucy Show on Sydney station 2Day FM.
 The breakfast program was discontinued after its first year.

 Still signed to Austereo, Helliar also appeared on the Melbourne-based The Arvo, a daily program broadcast out of Fox FM between 4 pm and 6 pm and networked to other capital cities.
 It was discontinued in June 2005.

 He also has done his own show called Pete's Show, which aired on 10 am – 12 pm on Fridays across the Today Network.

 Helliar filled in for Merrick and Rosso, along with Rove McManus, for their breakfast daily show on Sydney's Nova 96.9 whilst they were on holiday.
 Helliar also filled in for Kate Langbroek on Hughesy & Kate on Melbourne's Nova 100, while Kate was on maternity leave.
 It was announced by co-host Dave Hughes that Helliar would begin making appearances on the show every Thursday morning.

 In 2008, Helliar began presenting the Triple M Melbourne breakfast spot with Myf Warhurst called Pete & Myf, but the show was axed in July 2009.

-Since 2022, Helliar has hosted the podcast Family Feud: The Podcast for iHeartRadio.
+Since July 2022, Helliar has hosted the podcast Family Feud: The Podcast for iHeartRadio.